 params from the form, then redirects to that new article's show page.

 The Update CRUD action corresponds to the edit controller action and view.

 Create a controller action,

 edit.erb.
-This view should contain a form to update a specific article and
+This view should contain a form to update a specific article--similar to the form

 <input id="hidden" type="hidden" name="_method" value="PATCH">

 Reminder: Add the